-1. The Directors shall have the duties set forth in this Agreement and in the TAFT IV Trust Agreement.
+- 1. The Directors shall have the duties set forth in this Agreement and in the TAFT V Trust Agreement.
 For the avoidance of doubt, the Directors will have duties and responsibilities comparable to those the same individuals exercise as trustees as set forth in the proposed Tribal Abatement Fund Trust Agreement filed 08/23/21 (Doc.
-3634) with the Fifteenth Plan Supplement under the Eighth Amended Joint Chapter 11 Plan of Reorganization of Purdue Pharma L.P. and its Affiliated Debtors (the "Purdue Plan"), confirmed by the Bankruptcy Court in In re Purdue Pharma L.P., No. 19-23649 (RDD) (S.D.N.Y) (without regard to the effectiveness of any other orders, documents, agreements or similar authorities that may otherwise be applicable to the Purdue Plan).

-2. Any expenses, costs and fees associated with or arising out of the duties of the Directors shall be paid out of interest accrued on the Abatement Fund and from the principal in the Abatement Fund should such interest prove insufficient.
+3634) with the Fifteenth Plan Supplement under the Eighth Amended Joint Chapter 11 Plan of Reorganization of Purdue Pharma L.P. and its Affiliated Debtors (the "Purdue Plan"), confirmed by the Bankruptcy Court in In re Purdue Pharma L.P., No. 19-23649 (RDD) (S.D.N.Y) (without regard to the effectiveness of any other orders, documents, agreements or similar authorities that may otherwise be applicable to the Purdue Plan). - 2.
+Any expenses, costs, and fees associated with or arising out of the duties of the Directors shall be paid out of interest accrued on the Abatement Fund and from the principal in the Abatement Fund should such interest prove insufficient.

-- D. Duties and Expenses of Tribal Allocation Appointees. - 1.
-The duties of David R. Cohen and Layn Phillips in their capacities as Tribal Allocation Appointees are to set the procedures by which the Tribal Allocation Distribution Percentages shall be determined and to determine the final Tribal Allocation Distribution Percentages, which shall govern the distributions to Participating Tribes in accordance with this Section IV.
-For the avoidance of doubt, such procedures include: - a.
+D. Duties and Expenses of Tribal Allocation Appointees.

+1. David R. Cohen and Layn Phillips in their capacities as Tribal Allocation Appointees are responsible to jointly determine the final inter-tribal allocation resulting in each Tribe's Tribal Allocation Distribution Percentage for this settlement and for all other settlements between the TLC, the manufacturers, distributors, and pharmacies.
+The final Tribal Allocation Distribution Percentages shall govern the distributions to Participating Tribes in accordance with this Section IV.
+For the avoidance of doubt, such procedures include:

+- a.
 Each Participating Tribe shall have had the right to meaningfully participate in the final allocation process and a right to be heard prior to entry of the final allocation order specific to this opioid crisis. - b.
-The Directors shall provide notice of the settlement to the unrepresented tribes.
+The Directors shall provide notice of the settlement to the unrepresented Tribes.
 The Directors shall coordinate with Special Master David Cohen and Layn Phillips in their capacities as Tribal Allocation Appointees to set forth the procedures by which notice is provided. - c.
-Unrepresented Participating Tribes shall have the same rights as the represented tribes within the settlement allocation process. - d.
-Janssen acknowledges and expressly agrees that it has no role whatsoever in the inter-tribal allocation. - 2.
-Any expenses, costs and fees associated with or arising out of the duties of David R. Cohen and Layn Phillips in their capacities as Tribal Allocation Appointees (including expenses of retaining experts or other professionals to assist them on allocation issues including BrownGreer and trust counsel), shall be agreed to by the Special Master consistent with Paragraph I.12 and paid out of the interest accrued on the Settlement Fund Escrow and, after the Effective Date, from the interest accrued on the Janssen Settlement Trust.
-Thereafter, all such expenses, costs and fees shall be paid from the principal of that portion of the Janssen Settlement Trust which, under Paragraph IV.B.1, will be allocated to and paid to TAFT IV, provided that, the Special Master may estimate the amount necessary to pay such allocation-related expenses, costs and fees reasonably expected to be incurred for one year after the Effective Date and reserve that amount from payment to TAFT IV, to be held by the Janssen Settlement Trust to cover such allocation-related expenses, costs and fees for one year after the Effective Date, following which the balance, if any, remaining of any such reserved amount shall be paid to TAFT IV.
+Unrepresented Participating Tribes shall have the same rights as the represented Tribes within the settlement allocation process. - d.
+Teva acknowledges and expressly agrees that it has no role whatsoever in the inter-tribal allocation. - 2.
+Any expenses, costs, and fees associated with or arising out of the duties of David R. Cohen and Layn Phillips in their capacities as Tribal Allocation Appointees (including expenses of retaining experts or other professionals to assist them on allocation issues including BrownGreer and trust counsel), shall be agreed to by the Special Master consistent with Paragraph I.12 and paid out of the interest accrued on the Settlement Fund Escrow and, after the Effective Date, from the interest accrued on the Teva Settlement Trust.
+Thereafter, all such expenses, costs, and fees shall be paid from the principal of that portion of the Teva Settlement Trust which, under Paragraph IV.B.1, will be allocated to and paid to TAFT V, provided that, the Special Master may estimate the amount necessary to pay such allocation-related expenses, costs, and fees reasonably expected to be incurred for one year after the Effective Date and reserve that amount from payment to TAFT V, to be held by the Teva Settlement Trust to cover such allocation-related expenses, costs, and fees for one year after the Effective Date, following which the balance, if any, remaining of any such reserved amount shall be paid to TAFT V.